-Commission-free stocks and a variety of mutual funds make this a stellar trading platform.
+Commission-free stocks and access to mutual funds, bonds and ETFs make this a stellar trading platform.

 finder.com’s rating: 4.1 / 5.0